AlejandroSherman/Rshell/README.md

 * `Semi() : Connector` + `Semi(Base*, Base*) : Connector()` : Semi constructors
 * utilizes the left and right base pointers from the connector class
-* `execute()` : executes the commands according to the semicolon operator, both commands try to execute no matter what
+* `execute()` : executes the commands according to the semicolon operator, both commands attempt to execute
 * commands are executed by utilizing the command class execute

 ## Prototypes/Research
 * `fork()` is used to create a new process, called child process
 * under the child process, `execvp()` allows the child process to run a different program
 * `waitpid()` allows the parent process to wait for the child process to finish and terminate before proceeding, this prevents memory leaks and zombie process from happening
-* `WIFEXITED(status)` and `WEXITSTATUS(status)` are helpful functions that can more easily recognize the return status of commands in the program.
+* `WIFEXITED(status)` and `WEXITSTATUS(status)` are helpful functions that can more easily recognize the return status of commands in the program
-* During the use of rshell, when a new command is executed, the parent process will fork and create a new child process, which will then attempt to perform the command.
+* During the use of rshell, when a new command is executed, the parent process will fork and create a new child process, which will then attempt to perform the command
-* According to the tokens received, commands will be created and executed depending on if valid or invalid, and what operators are present.
-While the process is being executed by the child, the parent process will wait for the child to finish in order to continue.
+* According to the tokens received, commands will be created and executed depending on if they are valid or invalid, and depend on what operators are present
+* While the process is being executed by the child, the parent process will wait for the child to finish in order to continue

 ## Development and Testing Roadmap
 [#1](../../issues/1) Implement and test: Base Class